BennieCUBED/CUBEDs-Societies/README.md

-# CUBEDs-Minecraft-Mod
+# CUBEDs-Societies
-A Minecraft mod created by BennieCUBED
+A random ruleset mod, that changes and adds new content to Unciv